emicklei/pgtalk/README.md

 Send me a PR for a missing type available from https://www.postgresql.org/docs/9.5/datatype.html by modifying `mapping.go` in the `cmd/pgtalk-gen` package.

+## custom datatype mappping

+If your datatype can be aliased (use) to one of the supported types then you can define such mapping in a configuration file.

+	pgtalk-gen -mapping your-mapping.json

+An example of such as mapping file `your-mapping.json`:

+	{
+		"character(26)": {
+			"use": "character varying"
+		}
+	}

 ## how to run the generator

 The user in the connection string must have the right privileges to read schema information.